 Depending on your sleep preference choose the best pillow fit for you.
-A 2011 study showed that a properly designed pillow can increase sleep comfort significantly (2).
-Select one based on whether your a side sleeper, back sleeper or stomach sleeper.
+A 2011 study showed a properly designed pillow increases sleep comfort significantly (2).
+There are options as a side sleeper, back sleeper or stomach sleeper.
 Learn more about the best pillow for neck pain.

 Firmness is Best

 Those who cannot sleep sufficiently tend to have more mood problems, reduced cognitive ability, and increased fatigue and physical discomfort compared with those who sleep normally (3).
 It is vital to have a mattress that will support a good quality of sleep.
 The right mattress will leave you feeling rested and ready for the day.
 In a randomized, double-blind trial it was found that a medium-firm mattress did the best to reduce pain and disability (4).

 The high rate of media use is one factor related to the short sleep duration and late bedtimes.
 TV use has consistently and inversely been associated with sleep duration.
 Media content may lead to overexcitement or cause recurring nightmares.
 Reduce as much time on your computer or other electronic device as you can to affect your natural sleep (5).

 Research shows that blue light between 450 and 470nm (present with electronic screen devices) suppresses the production of melatonin (6).
 Suppressed melatonin affects the body’s natural sleep rhythms (7).
 If you must be on your computer or other device at night use blue blocker glasses to reduce blue light.
 Learn more about Blue Blockers.